To upload your application:

 - Sign in to App Engine using your Google account.
 If you do not have a Google account, you can create a Google account with an email address and password.

 - If you haven't already done so, create a project for your App Engine app as follows:

-- Visit the Google Developers Console and click Create Project.
+- Visit the Google Cloud Platform Console and click Create Project.

 - Supply the desired project name in the New Project form.
 It doesn't have to match your app name, but using the same name as your app might make administration easier.

 - Accept the generated project ID or supply your own ID.
 This project ID is used as the App Engine application ID.
 Note that this ID can only be used once: if you subsequently delete your project, you won't be able to re-use the ID in a new project.

 Note: You can specify that your new application should reside in the European Union, rather than the United States.
 Hosting applications in the European Union is especially useful if your application's users are closer to Europe than to the United States.
 There is less network latency and the End User Content will be stored at rest in the European Union.
 You must specify this location when you register the application; you cannot change it later.
 Click Show Advanced Options in the Create Project section to select a location option, either United States or European Union.

 - Note the application ID (project ID) you created above.